NunoSempere/rosenrot-browser/README.md

 ## Rosenrot

-Rosenrot is a small browser forked from an earlier version of [rose](https://github.com/mini-rose/rose), with some additional quality of life improvements tailored to my (@NunoSempere) tastes and setup, and with detailed installation instructions for Ubuntu 20.04.
+Rosenrot is a small browser forked from an earlier version of [rose](https://github.com/mini-rose/rose).
+It has some additional quality of life improvements tailored to my (@NunoSempere) tastes and setup, and detailed installation instructions for Ubuntu 20.04.

 ![](https://raw.githubusercontent.com/NunoSempere/rosenrot-browser/master/screenshots/7-hello-world-search.png)